 Main Street, Osgodby, Lincolnshire LN8

-The oldest surviving church in use in the Diocese.
+The oldest surviving church in use in the Diocese of Nottingham.
 A small and evocative house and chapel built soon after the passing of the Second Catholic Relief Act of 1791, but displaying a continuing and prudent reticence.
-The building has been altered, notably in the mid-19th century, but nevertheless retains a character redolent of a time when the Roman Catholic Church was emerging from the shadows.
+The building has been altered, notably in the mid-nineteenth century, but nevertheless retains a character redolent of a time when the Catholic Church was emerging from the shadows.

 In 1861 the chapel, held in trust by the Young family, was transferred to the Diocese of Nottingham, although the family continued to support the mission.

 In 1976 the chapel was listed.
 Used only once a month for Mass, the diocese was considering closure, but the listing ruled out demolition as an option.
 Instead, in 1982 a charitable trust, the Friends of Osgodby Chapel, was established to restore and maintain the building.
 Internal redecoration was carried out by students from Lincoln College of Art.
 The chapel is now a chapel-of-ease, served from Market Rasen.

 The building is orientated north-south, and this description follows compass points rather than conventional liturgical orientation.